 This article has all the answers you need, and best of all – it’s written by someone who has spent a lot of time in the city!

-My last trip to Granada was this October (my 4th time visiting), so I have lots of fresh practical tips to help you plan your trip.
+My last trip to Granada was this October (my 4th time visiting), so I have lots of practical weather tips to help you plan your trip.

 Are you ready to dive in?